ULIPS are Still a Great Investment Option

 Balance your portfolio: The biggest advantage of unit linked products is that they are flexible tools as they allow you to safeguard the investment against the vagaries of the market through the fund switch option.
 Few insurers offer unlimited free fund switching options, allowing you to alter the proportion of equity and debt investments, to help you achieve best returns in accordance to your age, risk appetite and financial goal.

-Twin benefit: The biggest advantage for ULIPs is that, this type of plan comes with the twin benefits of life protection as well as a market-linked growth for the investment.
+Twin benefit: The biggest advantage for advantage for ULIPs is that, this type of plan comes with the twin benefits of life protection as well as a market-linked growth for the investment.
 Since this product is a bouquet of multiple benefits such as risk cover, extra coverage in the form of riders, long term investment, tax benefits, etc., bundled in one along with a good spread of risk, it can be treated as a comprehensive financial tool.

 Changes in the ULIP guidelines with regards to reduced remuneration have resulted in attrition in its distribution.
 However, for an aware customer, it is still one of the best options available today in the financial market .